sonata-project/SonataAdminBundle/Resources/doc/reference/advanced.rst

         {
             parent::build($admin,$collection);
             $collection->add('yourSubAction');
-            // Create button will dissappear, delete functionality will be disabled as well
+            // Create button will disappear, delete functionality will be disabled as well
             // No more changes needed!
             $collection->remove('create');
             $collection->remove('delete');